 I found a terra cotta plant saucer that was the precise size of the bottom of the planter.
-I found one that was just the right size that I had saved from a plant that had broken.
+Just happened to have one that was just the right size.
 I save the craziest stuff.

 My saucer is the exact diameter of the planter.
 It doesn’t catch excess water, but it does prevent the pot from staining my tabletop.
 And, since my succulent is in a covered area, I’m not worried about rainfall or overwatering.

 Choose any saucer that works best for your particular situation.